beltegeuse/gDel3D/README.txt

     $ cd build
     $ cmake ..
     $ make
+    & ./gflip3d # To run the demo executable

 Note that by default, CMake generate code for sm_30 and sm_35.
 Please modify the CMakeList.txt if needed.